ModelTC/lightllm/docs/EN/source/getting_started/installation.rst

     $ # Install Lightllm
     $ python setup.py install

-NOTE: If you use torch with cuda 11.x for some reason, please run `pip install nvidia-nccl-cu12==2.20.5` to support torch cuda graph.

 .. note::

     Lightllm code has been tested on various GPUs including V100, A100, A800, 4090, and H800.